may-andro/flutter_pokemon_quiz/modules/dependencies/README.md

 Not really, if the dependency scope is limited to one module, one can define and use it in local pubspecs.yaml file of module.

 ### What about the dev dependencies??
-Sadly dev dependencies has to be maintained in rach module's pubspecs.yaml file for now.
+Sadly dev dependencies has to be maintained in each module's pubspecs.yaml file for now.